Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ## Calling Your Operation

-In the *Sample_AspNetCore_ProtobufNet* project there is a `IMyMobileAppService` gRPC service, with a single mthod `Chat`.
+In the *Sample_AspNetCore_ProtobufNet* project there is a `IMyMobileAppService` gRPC service, with a single method `Chat`.

 We'll use this service to accept incoming chat requests from our sample mobile app in the project *Sample_MobileApp_ProtobufNet*.